Plans by Health Insurance Company

 - Income requirements based on household size and household income.
 As examples, earn less than $48,240 for an individual and less than $98,400 for a family of four

-- Do not have access to a health insurance plan from your employer which meet government coverage and affordability requirements
+- Do not have access to a health insurance plan from your employer which meet federal government coverage and affordability requirements

 - File taxes or be claimed as a spouse or dependent on taxes.
 Married couples are required to file taxes jointly.